PacificBiosciences/IsoSeq/docs/classification/isoseq-collapse.md

 ## IsoSeq collapse

-After reads are mapped to a reference genome, transcripts can be collapsed into unique isoforms using `isoseq3 collapse`.
-Mapped IsoSeq reads are collapsed to produce a set of unique isoforms for each locus of the genome in GFF format, along with a secondary files containing information about the number of processed reads supporting each unique isoform.
+After transcript sequences are mapped to a reference genome, `isoseq3 collapse` can be used to collapse redundant transcripts (based on exonic structures) into unique isoforms.
+Output consists of unique isoforms in GFF format and secondary files containing information about the number of reads supporting each unique isoform.

 ### Collapse Examples